Hurricane Hermine is just a few hours from landfall

 In Panama City, a popular Labor Day destination, organizers canceled one of the major tourist draws, the Gulf Coast Jam.
 Officials said the stage and tent village for the three-day country music event need to be taken down as the winds pick up.

 Emergency management officials in Taylor County, along the Gulf Coast of Florida, said Thursday night that a curfew is in place beginning at 9 p.m.
 ET and mandatory evacuations have been ordered for coastal communities.

 The agency said there is some flooding, but nothing major at this time.

 Officials in nearby Wakulla County said there are also mandatory evacuations for low-lying areas there.

-Franklin County, just southeast of Panama City, issued a mandatory evacuation order for the coastal towns of St. George Island, Dog Island, Bald Point and Alligator Point, the county's emergency management office
+Franklin County, just southeast of Panama City, issued a mandatory evacuation order for the coastal towns of St. George Island, Dog Island, Bald Point and Alligator Point, the county’s emergency management office said.

 In St. Petersburg, well to the south, Joanna Crandell said the water in the canal next to her home was a foot over the sea wall.
 But high tide won’t come until the middle of the night.